 Appliances built to burn one form of LP gas can be hazardous when used to burn another.
 The Gas Regulator’s view was that (as with using Autogas to replace LP gas) it poses an unacceptable safety risk to New Zealand and Australian consumers.
 This issue is now resolved.
 The reference is ‘Australian RV appliances increasingly being certified for use with Universal LPG Gas to accommodate the NZ market’.
 It was from the NZ Office of Energy Safety, 18/09/2012.

 (This ‘Universal LP gas’ issue affects only Australian gas appliances made for the NZ market).

 The ‘advice’, commonly found on website forums to the effect: ‘it is only dangerous if you do not stay awake’ etc shows an astonishing lack of understanding.
 Doing that oneself is dangerous enough.
 To advise others to do is seriously illegal.

 Were someone to die as a result of following such advice, the consequent charge can even be manslaughter.
 Further, those inciting others to perform an illegal act, commit a criminal offence.

 This came to a head in early 2012.
-Three men died from carbon monoxide poisoning in a caravan in Tasmania.
+Three men died from carbon monoxide poisoning in a travel trailer in Tasmania.
 Despite the Coroner’s report not then published, and media reports based on speculation, many forum posts denied that LP gas was the cause.

 References to local usage are in Australian Standard AS 5601:2013.
 This is now in two parts.
-Part 1 is for domestic applications, Part 2 is for caravans and boats.
-‘Caravans’ is used there as a generic term for any transportable structure.
+Part 1 is for domestic applications, Part 2 is for travel trailers and boats.
+‘Travel Trailers‘ is used there as a generic term for any transportable structure.